external-secrets/external-secrets/docs/guides/ownership-deletion-policy.md

 The External Secret Operator creates secret and sets the `ownerReference` field on the Secret.
 This secret is subject to [garbage collection](https://kubernetes.io/docs/concepts/architecture/garbage-collection/) if the initial `ExternalSecret` is absent.
 If a secret with the same name already exists that is not owned by the controller it will result in a conflict.
 The operator will just error out, not claiming the ownership.

 ### Orphan
-The operator creates ths secret but does not set the `ownerReference` on the Secret.
+The operator creates the secret but does not set the `ownerReference` on the Secret.
 That means the Secret will not be subject to garbage collection.
 If a secret with the same name already exists it will be updated.

 ### Merge
 The operator does not create a secret.
 Instead, it expects the secret to already exist.
 Values from the secret provider will be merged into the existing secret.
 Note: the controller takes ownership of a field even if it is owned by a different entity.
 Multiple ExternalSecrets can use `creationPolicy=Merge` with a single secret as long as the fields don't collide - otherwise you end up in an oscillating state.